Annual vaccination is the most important measure to prevent influenza and its complications and is recommended for all people aged 6 months and over.

 Influenza vaccines are funded under the National Immunisation Program for the following groups due to their increased risk of complications from influenza:

 - all children from 6 months to less than 5 years of age

-- All adults aged >65 years of age
+- all adults aged 65 years and older

-Influenza or 'the flu' is a highly contagious disease caused by infection from influenza type A or B virus.
-These viruses infect the upper airways and lungs.
+Influenza (or the flu) is a highly contagious, acute viral infection that spreads easily from person to person.
+Influenza is most often caused by type A or B influenza viruses that infect the upper airways and lungs.

-Flu is not the same as a common cold, and can be a serious illness.
-For some people, such as the elderly, and the very young, those with underlying medical conditions and pregnant women, the flu can cause serious complications which require hospitalisation.
-It can sometimes lead to death.
-On average around 15 children die each year of influenza and around 2000 adults.
+Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
+For some people, such as young children, the elderly and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.

 For more information on Influenza (The Flu)